BDIFluky/shroobada_beta/docs/stacks/administration/authentik.md

 - **shrooAuthDB**: Defines the absolute path where authentik's database is stored locally.

 > [!NOTE]
-> Port 9443 is commented in [`authentik-compose.yml`](https://github.com/BDIFluky/shroobada_beta/blob/20665f4fecf8320a0e78027b031befd3a9fc4a8b/services/authentik/authentik-compose.yml#L13) as TLS is handled by Traefik automatically (see [TLS by default](#tls-connections-by-default)).
+> In [`authentik-compose.yml`](/services/authentik/authentik-compose.yml), port 9443 is commented out because Traefik handles TLS automatically.
+For more information, see [TLS by default](#tls-connections-by-default).

-The env file `.auth.env`is passed to the server (auth-server) and worker (auth-worker) services, the files holds environment variable required by this guide:
+The `.auth.env` file is passed to both the auth-server and auth-worker services.
+It contains the required environment variables for this guide:

 - **AUTHENTIK_REDIS__HOST**: Redis server host when not using configuration URL, as we change the redis' container name this should be set to `auth-redis`.
 - **AUTHENTIK_POSTGRESQL__HOST**: Hostname of your PostgreSQL Server (`auth-pg`).